 The IPI certification is designed for qualified professionals who already have a significant foundation of relevant training and experience providing mental healthcare.
 Certification and certificates of completion will be awarded upon successful completion of the program and demonstrating core competencies.

 The only psychedelic medicine currently available to provide in a medical setting in the United States is ketamine.
 In this program you will learn about how to get involved, ethically and safely, with ketamine-assisted therapy.
 MDMA- and psilocybin-assisted therapy are currently in phase 3 FDA trials, and [for now] remain on US DEA schedule 1, making them illegal to use outside an approved research setting.
 As a training institute, we support following the outcomes of validated research, and, upholding the laws of the country in which you reside.

-Add-On Optional In-Person Ketamine-Assisted Psychotherapy Experience and Certification Fees (does not include travel expenses)
+Add-On: Optional In-Person Ketamine-Assisted Psychotherapy Experience and Certification Fees (does not include travel expenses)

 Limited spots available

-Additional discounts and long-term payment plan options
+Long-term payment plan options

 may be available on your discovery call